 Public Art in Boston

-- is driven by a clear artistic vision
+- is driven by an artistically strong vision,

-- enhances the diversity of the existing collection
+- enhances the diversity and equity of the existing collection, and

 - possesses durability appropriate to the lifespan of the work.